-Some of you are aware that, in addition to being a personal trainer and owning a gym, I do concrete construction.
+Some of you are aware that, in addition to being a personal trainer and gym owner, I do concrete construction.
 Recently, as I was planning my day, I realized how important it is to factor in everything you do outside of the gym into your exercise program.
 It’s all part of preparing for your workout.
 It’s easy for most people to compartmentalize their lives, separating out work from the gym.
 For me, though, it’s impossible.
 The work I do is extremely physical and, at the peak of the season, I’m outside in 80, 90, even 100-degree temperatures during the day.
 Then, at night, I have to be in the gym to train members or teach a TargitFit class.

 Most people have the luxury of choosing whether or not to work out if their day was especially brutal.
 The problem is, if most of your days are like mine, it’s easy for you to fall out of the exercise habit altogether.
 With some forethought and pre-planning, however, you can make sure that you’ll feel good enough to work out and that your body is up to the challenge.